 For its uniqueness, in 1986 UNESCO declared the Garajonay National Park a World Heritage Site and later the whole area was confirmed as the Biosphere Reserve.

 Not many visitors suspect that behind the name “Garajonay” there is one more forbidden love story of local Romeo and Juliette (or Tristan and Isolde).
 Apparently two young lovers Gara and Jonay jumped from one of the rocks to unite in death escaping this way the destiny written by their parents.

 “Los Roques” hidden in the mist....

 Another attraction of the Garajonay National Park is a series of rocky pinnacles dotting the landscape.
-Called “Los Roques” they raise several hundred feet (few hundred meters) above the ground level, usually carrying their own names as for example Fortaleza, Agando, Ojila etc… .
+Called “Los Roques” they rise several hundred feet (a few hundred meters) above the ground level, usually carrying their own names as for example Fortaleza, Agando, Ojila etc… .

 Sorry for demystifying these sometimes “sacred rocks”…..

-One would think, La Gomera despite being so small, holds two completely different worlds.
+One would think that La Gomera despite being so small, holds two completely different worlds.
 One of them, this misty home to strange rocky forms and twisted shapes of living nature – looks like it is suspended in the clouds.

 And the other one, more